jgddesigns/cognitive_test/README.md

 Example:

     //Based on the column header clicked, sort the results by that column.
-    //@param type: The string of the column name that was clicked.
+    //@param 'name': The string of the column name that was clicked.
-    //@return: Void.
+    //@return (type): Void.
     const SortHandler = (type) => {

         if(type == "Name"){